This site uses cookies for better user experience and analytics.

 Product Description

 Celebrate the beauty of imperfection and the magic of the outdoors with the Rat Shino Nodate Matcha Set.
-This premium Japanese set is handcrafted for tea lovers who seek both authenticity and simplicity in their rituals.
-Whether you enjoy matcha in your garden, during a hike, or at home, this set offers a deeply satisfying connection to nature and tradition.
+This premium Japanese set is handcrafted for tea lovers who seek authenticity and simplicity in their rituals.
+Whether you enjoy matcha in your garden or within the tranquility of your home, this set provides a satisfying connection to nature and tradition, allowing you to savor moments of calm.

-The set features a charming matcha bowl adorned with a rustic hand-painted design, created using the Shino glazing technique known for its soft tones and subtle texture.
-Each brushstroke tells a story—expressive, imperfect, and rich in character—evoking the soul of wabi-sabi aesthetics.
-Its thick ceramic walls retain heat gently, allowing your matcha to remain warm as you whisk and sip.
+The set includes a charming matcha bowl with a rustic hand-painted design, created using the Shino glazing technique originating in the Mino region of Japan.
+Known for its soft tones and unique texture, it captures individual stories—rich in character and evoking wabi-sabi aesthetics.
+With a 12 oz capacity and thick ceramic walls, it retains heat gently to ensure your matcha remains warm while you whisk and sip.

-Accompanying the bowl is a compact bamboo tea whisk (chasen), crafted for outdoor use.
-With fine tines that froth your matcha to a silky finish, this whisk brings out the vibrant aroma and creamy mouthfeel of your tea.
-Everything is neatly packed in a black gift box, adorned with traditional calligraphy and ideal for gifting or travel.
+Accompanying the bowl is a compact bamboo tea whisk (chasen).
+It's the perfect time for your matcha to achieve a silky finish, enhancing its vibrant aroma and creamy mouthfeel.
+This set arrives in a gift-ready black gift box, adorned with traditional calligraphy, making it ideal for gifting or travel.

-This is more than a tea set—it's a moment of mindfulness, a way to reconnect with the present, and a tactile reminder of the harmony between form and function.
+This set is an invitation to embrace mindfulness and reconnect with the present, reminding you of the harmony between form and function.
 Ideal for matcha enthusiasts, tea ceremony beginners, or anyone who appreciates the handmade beauty of Japanese craft.

 Handcrafted in Japan.
-Each piece is unique—variations in glaze and form are part of its character.
+Each piece is unique—variations in glaze and form add to its charm.

 Product Information